binarynonsense/comic-book-tools/README.md

     - `acbt convert -f pdf test.cbz`
   - example: convert the file 'test.cbz' in the current folder and all the files in the 'input' subfolder to epub
     - `acbt convert -f epub text.cbz input/*.*`
-  - example: convert the file 'test.cbr' in the 'input' subfolder to cb7 and store it in the 'output' subfolder
+  - example: convert the file 'test.cbr' in the 'input' subfolder to cb7, scaling the images to a 60% of their original size, converting them to png and storing the output file in the 'output' subfolder
-    - `acbt convert -f cb7 -o output input/test.cbr`
-  - example: same as before but scaling the images to a 60% of their original size
-    - `acbt convert -f cb7 -o output -s 60 input/test.cbr`
-  - example: same as before but converting the images to png
     - `acbt convert -f cb7 -o output -s 60 -if png input/test.cbr`
 - Create:
   - print a list of the available arguments and options:
     - `acbt create -h`
   - example: create a cbz file from all the jpg images in the 'input' subfolder and store it in the current folder using the default name
     - `acbt create -f cbz input/*.jpg`
-  - example: same as before but scale the images to a 60%, convert them to webp, use 'my comic book' as the base for the created file's name and store it in the 'output' subfolder
+  - example: same as before but scaling the images to a 60%, converting them to webp, using 'my comic book' as the base for the created file's name and storing it in the 'output' subfolder
     - `acbt create -f cbz -s 50 -if webp -o temp/ -n "my comic book" input/*.jpg`
 - Extract:
   - print a list of the available arguments and options: